How many times have you heard that line or one like it spoken at work?

 Leadership is about managing opposites, things like delivering results and helping people connect.
 Connecting is about supporting.
 Supporting is about being brave enough as a leader to flex your nurturing muscle so others can flex theirs and learn to make a difference.

-All my bosses shared a few talents.
-They were all good at planning, organizing, directing, giving orders, assigning work, and watching the numbers.
-A few were genius-like standouts in some of these areas of responsibility.
+All of those individuals shared a few talents like being good at planning, organizing, directing, giving orders, assigning work, and watching the numbers.
+A few were genius-like standouts.

 Getting the heart part of leadership right